 Find Massachusetts state and local veteran benefits including education, employment, healthcare, tax breaks and tax exemptions, recreation and much more below.
-The Cotton State provides benefits for nearly 400,000 veterans who reside in the State of Alabama.
+The Bay State provides benefits for 330,000 veterans who reside in the State of Massachusetts.

 Massachusetts State Veteran Education Benefits

 Commonwealth of Massachusetts College Tuition Waivers

 Massachusetts veterans may be eligible for undergraduate tuition waivers at state-supported colleges in the state.
 To qualify, a veteran must be a legal resident of Massachusetts.
 Applicants must not be in default on any federal student loan.
 This program is open on a space-available basis, “for a waiver of full or partial tuition based on proper documentation of the eligibility of the veteran”.

 The amount of space available for qualifying veterans is determined by each college or university.
 These tuition waivers must, in general, lead to a degree or certificate where applicable.
 Non-credit courses may be excluded from the tuition waiver, and some night school or certificate programs may not qualify for the waivers depending on the institution.

 Prospective students interested in this tuition waiver for Massachusetts veterans should contact the state-sponsored institution of their choice to learn how to apply.

 Qualifying members of the Massachusetts National Guard are eligible for a waiver of tuition and fees for all state-supported colleges and universities.
 Potential applicants must contact the college or university veterans’ representative for details and instructions on how to apply.

 The Massachusetts Soldiers Legacy Fund (MSLF)